Yarnspirations.com and I are offering you a beginner friendly scarf, hat, and mittens project to make this fall!

 Professionally written patterns can be so intimidating.
 They cut out so many words and can pack so much instruction into a paragraph.
 And you know me, I can’t get any instruction out in less than five sentences, at least!
 But I will be here to help you.
 I promise.
 There is nothing that would make me happier than you if share a picture of your completed hat, scarf or mittens with me and then let me share it with all the Daisy Farm followers on Facebook or Instagram.

 I hope you’ll give the scarf a try!
-I will be posting again with each project with more tips and tricks to help you get the scarf started.
-You can do it!
 I’m excited to see your finished scarf.